By Mayo Clinic Staff

-An umbilical hernia occurs when part of the intestine protrudes through an opening in the abdominal muscles.
-Umbilical hernia is a common and typically harmless condition.
-Umbilical hernias are most common in infants, but they can affect adults as well.
+An umbilical hernia occurs when part of the intestine protrudes through the umbilical opening in the abdominal muscles.
+Umbilical hernias are common and typically harmless.
+They are most common in infants, but they can affect adults as well.
 In an infant, an umbilical hernia may be especially evident when the infant cries, causing the baby's bellybutton to protrude.
 This is a classic sign of an umbilical hernia.

-Many umbilical hernias close on their own by age 1, though some take longer to heal.
-To prevent complications, umbilical hernias that don't disappear by age 3 or those that appear during adulthood may need surgical repair.
+In children, many umbilical hernias close on their own by age 1 or 2, though some take longer to heal.
+To prevent complications, umbilical hernias that don't disappear by age 4 or those that appear during adulthood may need surgical repair.

 An umbilical hernia creates a soft swelling or bulge near the navel (umbilicus).
 If your baby has an umbilical hernia, you may notice the bulge only when he or she cries, coughs or strains.
 The bulge may disappear when your baby is calm or lies on his or her back.